 Coforta 100 is for the supplementation of animals with phosphorus where it is apparent that such treatment would be beneficial to the animal's condition and where the simultaneous administration of Vitamin B12 is required.

 Coforta 100 contains butaphosphan, a readily available source of phosphorus and vitamin B12.
 Coforta stimulates glycogen metabolism, and helps restore the energy reserves of fatigued muscles to enhance the performance and well-being of animals.

 Refer to the label for all product information

 Source of phosphorus and vitamin B12 for quick and available energy

 Speeds up recovery following over-exertion and exhaustion or illness

 Stimulates immunity to fight disease

 Functions as an antioxidant free radical scavenger

 A metabolic stimulant and tonic for metabolic disorders

-Coforta can be administered by intramuscular or subcutaneous injection and can be given daily if required.
-The dose rate for adult horses ranges from 5-25mL, and for foals 5-12mL.
-When volumes over 20 mL are used, the dose should be split and given at several sites.
+Coforta can be administered by intramuscular or subcutaneous injection and can be given daily if required (in acute disease cases).
+When volumes over 20mL are used, the dose should be split and given at several sites.
 All injection equipment should be sterilised prior to use.
-To minimise the risk of infection, swab the injection site beforehand with an iodine-based antiseptic - such as Vetadine.
+To minimise the risk of infection, swab the injection site beforehand with an iodine-based antiseptic.